-The South West, with its rolling hills, cosy country pubs and stunning coastline combine to create a truly romantic atmosphere in beautiful Devon.
+Rolling hills, cosy country pubs and stunning coastline combine to create a truly romantic atmosphere in beautiful Devon.
 It’s no surprise this region is the most popular place to tie the knot in the UK, with 21% more marriages than the British average.

 Take a trip on the Dartmouth Steam Railway, Devon

 Indulge in a bit of old-fashioned romance by taking a step back in time aboard a steam train on the Dartmouth Steam Railway, one of South Devon's best tourist attractions.

 Steam trains have long held a romantic appeal, conjuring up notions of nostalgic journeys through unfamiliar countryside and connotations of freedom and exploration.
 A trip on the Dartmouth Steam Railway is no exception.